HomeMy WebLinkAbout1936-04-07 407

 beginning to go and that the transmission was not in

-very good shape and it is at the point where money will
+very good shape and it is at the point where money will Police car

-have,to be spent on it.
+have to be spent on it .
 He recommended that a new

 machine be purchased.
 Mr. Giroux moved that the Supt.